Contrast-Security-OSS/node-route-metrics/README.md

 The `route-metrics` log processor is also configured via environment variables.

-- `CSI_RM_REPORTER=csv`   # json is also a valid reporter. the json reporter is just a dump of the raw data.
+- `CSI_RM_REPORTER=csv`   # json is also valid. the json reporter is a formatted dump of the raw data.
 - `CSI_RM_OUTPUT=1`       # if numeric writes to that file descriptor, else writes to that file name.
 - `CSI_RM_TEMPLATE`       # a template that defines how the output is grouped
-- `CSI_RM_MICROSECONDS`   # report times in microseconds instead of milliseconds. (json reporter always reports raw data, i.e., microseconds.)
+- `CSI_RM_MICROSECONDS`   # report times in microseconds instead of milliseconds. (json reporter always reports raw data, i.e., microseconds or, in the case of the eventloop delay, nanoseconds.)

 ## using a template